 As part of Mental Health Awareness Week, I thought I’d share some figures on mental health in general.
 In my last article, I shared information about body image, and as such, this article will try to avoid overlapping with what I said there.

-I’ll try to cover a broad range of the better known mental health conditions and their figures, but I can’t cover them all.
+I’ll try to cover a broad range of the better-known mental health conditions and their figures, but I can’t cover them all.
 So if I’ve missed any you think I shouldn’t have, please feel free to add the missing details and figures in the comments section below.

-Some General Figures
+Some General Mental Health Figures

 Thus, a good childhood and young adult experience must be critical to maintaining good mental health throughout our lives.
-Which makes for a good argument for teaching our children about mental health as early as possible.
+This makes for a good argument for teaching our children about mental health as early as possible.
 However, we obviously can’t forget that some of these mental health conditions would be caused by factors outside of anyone’s control.

 Often, nothing is done unless people reach a crisis point with their mental health.
-Hopefully, this will be avoided with better mental health education for all our young people, wherever you are in the world.
+Hopefully, this will be avoided with better mental health education for all our young people, wherever they are in the world.